mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 - First things first, you should edit the `src/lib/info.js` file to contain your information.
 This will properly update the parts of the website that display your name and the SEO tags for your posts.

-- This template is configured to use the static adapter.
-If you intend to add SSR you will need to change it to something like `@sveltejs/adapter-node` or your preferred hosting adapter (vercel, netlify, etc).
+- This template is configured to use the auto adapter.
+For more information, see the [SvelteKit docs on adapters](https://kit.svelte.dev/docs/adapters).

-- This template was built using `@sveltejs/kit@1.0.0-next.218`.
+- This template was built using `@sveltejs/kit@1.0.0-next.357`.
 I'll keep it updated when I can, but be aware that there things might break since SvelteKit is still in beta.

 Now that that's out of the way, let's learn about how to make posts.